Burnt Transmission Fluid

 - 4 Match ATF spec to manufacturer — not universal fluid from a shelf

-- 1 Tell us when shifts changed and whether you tow or climb grades regularly.
+- 1 Call with when shifts changed and whether you tow or climb grades regularly.

-- 2 We pull the dipstick with you, scan modules, and road test when safe.
+- 2 We check the dipstick with you, scan the computer, and road test when it is safe.

-- 3 You see fluid condition and any codes before we quote service vs. repair.
+- 3 We show you fluid condition and any codes before quoting service or repair.

 - What does burnt transmission fluid mean?